Skin Care Tips for Teens

 What's Your Skin Type? continued...

-If you have pimples, never pop or squeeze them, which can spread the inflammation and worsen acne.
+If you have pimples, never pop or squeeze them, which can spread the inflammation, worsen acne, and even cause scarring.

 4. Normal/Combination Skin Care